 Another reason why interviewers ask this question is to avoid unnecessary (and costly) employee turnover.
 Employees who lack excitement are more likely to become frustrated, dissatisfied and ultimately choose to leave the company.
 This results in high employee turnover rates, which costs the company a lot of money.
 It’s thus better for the recruiters to take the time to find an applicant who is most likely to stay with the company in the long term.

-How to answer “Why do you want to work here?”
+4 Steps for Answering “Why do you want to work here?”

 The best way to answer this question is to determine how your passions align with the company and job.
 And, to find out how they align, you need to gather a solid understanding of the company and yourself and your interests.
 Try following these four steps to creating an impressive, honest answer:

 Find out about the recent development within the industry and the company itself.
 Are there any particular challenges they are facing?
 Have they recently released new products?
 What are their core values, and what’s the company culture like?